 If you’re coming over from Shelley’s beautiful blog, Calypso in the Country, welcome, we’re glad you’re here.

-The thing is though, I already had a thrifted champagne bucket with a similar shape to the moss-covered urns and I had a couple of sheets of preserved wood moss leftover from an Easter project as well.
+The thing is though, I already had a thrifted champagne bucket with a similar shape to the moss-covered urns.
+And I had a couple of sheets of preserved wood moss leftover from an Easter project as well too.

-I’ve honestly never tried to glue moss to silver-plate or any other kind of metal really but since it was a thrifted find I picked up for about $6, I figured I didn’t have anything to lose in trying.
+I’ve honestly never tried to glue moss to silver-plate or any other kind of metal.
+But since it was a thrifted find I picked up for about $6, I figured I didn’t have anything to lose in trying.

 Here’s a look at everything you’ll need to make a DIY Covered Moss Urn…